Deliver “Delight and Passion” to people

 INTERVIEW

-What will be required in the future of daily life and business, and how will spatial design change accordingly?
-This is the series "Insights - Shape of the Future" that explores hints for the future.
-In the first episode, Kiyotaka Okumoto, Representative Director President and CEO of NOMURA, which has been constantly exploring spatial design for the next generation for over 130 years since its founding, talks about the type of space he would like to challenge in the future.
+What will be required in future lifestyles and business settings, and how will space design change accordingly?
+This series, "Insights—The Shape of the Future," explores hints for the future.
+In the first installment, Kiyotaka Okumoto, President and Representative Director of NOMURA Co.,Ltd., a company that has consistently sought to create spaces for the next generation for over 130 years since its founding, and President and CEO himself has long been involved in space design, discusses the kind of spaces he wants to challenge himself with going forward.

 Creating space is interesting

-I like to go out into the city and walk around looking at various buildings and spaces.
-So I find it interesting to interpret the meaning behind the space, wondering why it was designed in this way, looking at it from a technical perspective, wondering how we would make it, and thinking about how we would approach it.
-I've been with NOMURA for 35 years, and I've always thought this job was interesting.
+I enjoy going out into the city and walking around looking at all sorts of buildings and spaces.
+I find it fascinating to try and decipher the meaning behind a space, wondering why it was designed the way it is, or to look at it from a technical perspective, thinking about how we would create something similar.
+I've been with NOMURA Co.,Ltd. for 35 years now, and I've always found this job fascinating.

-I started out in space creation as a production manager, and worked on many projects for commercial facilities, including department stores.
-In my late 20s, I participated in a project for Kansai International Airport, where I created a duty-free shop, souvenir shop, restaurant, and other facilities.
-There were about 10 restaurants alone, and the project was about 1.7 km away from one end to the other.
-It was a very difficult project, but it was a very memorable one.
+My career in spatial design began in production management, where I worked on numerous commercial facility projects, including department stores.
+In my late twenties, I participated in the Kansai International Airport project, where I created duty-free shops, souvenir shops, restaurants, and more.
+There were about 10 restaurants alone, and the distance between my assigned areas was about 1.7 km.
+It was incredibly challenging, but it was a truly memorable and massive project.

-Since I became a project leader, I have tried to value the overall picture.
-There are the customer's wishes, the budget, and the deadline.
-I proceed with the work while balancing these, but I don't want to make a mere run-of-the-mill product.
-For example, in terms of concept design, I want to use metal pipes with beautiful curves, but it's difficult when you consider the budget and deadline.
-But I don't want to give up, so I search for manufacturers who meet my criteria, even overseas.
-I like the saying, "Instead of looking for reasons why it can't be done, let's think of ways to make it possible," and I have always put it into practice.
+Since becoming a project leader, I've made it a point to value the overall picture.
+There are customer requests, budgets, and deadlines.
+I have to balance all of these while working, but I don't want to just make something by the book.
+For example, from concept design perspective, I want to use metal pipes that create beautiful curves, but that's difficult considering the budget and deadline.
+But I don't want to give up there, so I expand my search to overseas manufacturers that meet the requirements.
+I like the saying, "Instead of looking for reasons why something can't be done, let's think about how it can be done," and I've always put that into practice.

-Of course, this is to please and impress our customers, but at the same time, it is also an expression of our desire to always be at the forefront of manufacturing.
+Of course, this is to bring joy and delight to our customers, but at the same time, it is also an expression of our desire to always be at the forefront of manufacturing.

 The "Miracle Pine Tree" is a collection of cutting-edge technologies